Berries, Pins, & Copper Tees

 I had two separate jobs at Emco that summer.
 One was probably the most tedious one I ever encountered, just so rote and unrewarding in its requirements.
 Copper tees – and other copper products, like copper elbows – were produced in prodigious quantities.
 The finished products looked/look like these…

 Happily, a job came up at Emco in another part of the factory.
 Along the length of a conveyor belt were a series of core-making machines, the larger of which were called BPs or Duals, no idea of the reason for the names.
 My machine was the smallest one.
 I don’t remember much about it except that it was much smaller than my adapter-making machine at Canadian Coupling.
 In essence, there was a cylinder about 18-inches long and 5 or 6 inches in diameter.
 I filled it with a very fine, sand’-like mixture, then capped and sealed the tube.
-With the handle on one side, the cylinder could be flipped 180 degrees to inject a precise amount of sane mixture into a metal, 2-piece, vice-like mould.
+With the handle on one side, the cylinder could be flipped 180 degrees to inject a precise amount of sand mixture into a metal, 2-piece, vice-like mould.
 The mould sealed itself once injected and steam-heat was combined with injected resin, all from buttons I pushed in order to form the mould into a solid shape about 5-10 mm in thickness.
 Once the injections were finished, I flipped the cylinder upright, released the mould, and removed the finished core with asbestos gloves, placed it on the conveyor line and repeated the process.
 The cores were put in bins of some kind at the end of the line and then used as templates to shape machine metal parts for automobiles, valves, or machine tools in another work location.
 The core machine work intrigued me; it required precision, timing, and becoming accustomed to regulating the injections to create a high quality product.
 And it was piece work that could increase my hourly wage.
 Students like me worked alongside full-time employees who were kind to us in offering help, teasing us, and making the days more enjoyable than had been the case on my boiling oil, lead-draining furnace.

 I would have been quite content to finish the summer working on the core machine.
 However, part way through August, the union workers at the plant voted to go on strike.
 It became quite contentious with ‘scabs’ hired as the strike dragged on for some 6 months …